Law Enforcement Training

 Leadership Fellows Program: Senior police managers and executives from around the world are offered the opportunity to enhance their leadership skills by teaching, networking with staff and students, addressing leadership issues in their sponsoring agency, attending a variety of courses, and developing a blueprint for personal growth.
 The first six months of the program is in full residency where fellows work closely with Center for Police Leadership & Ethics (CPLE) instructors to develop and instruct leadership curricula, address challenges or prospective issues in their host agency having a beneficial impact upon their return, and attend leadership development courses in accordance with their individual development plans.
 The second six months consists of fellows continuing to support the CPLE instructional mission domestically and internationally while serving as adjunct instructors and providing instruction in accordance with CPLE needs.

 Other Training Opportunities

 Active Shooter Program: After the Newtown shooting in December 2012, the Department of Justice (DOJ) and the FBI were specifically tasked by a White House working group with training law enforcement and other first responders to ensure that protocols for responding to active shooter initiatives are consistent across the country.
 With DOJ and its Bureau of Justice Assistance, we work with the Advanced Law Enforcement Rapid Response Training (ALERRT) program for first-responding officers.
 ALERRT has trained more than 40,000 law enforcement first responders, and FBI tactical instructors are cross-trained as ALERRT instructors to assist with ALERRT training throughout the nation.
 FBI field offices also host two-day active shooter conferences with senior state, local, tribal, and campus law enforcement executives, and these conferences are followed by tabletop exercises with other first responders.

-Firearms Training: The Firearms Training Unit delivers a comprehensive and consistent firearms training curriculum that provides new agent trainees, special agents, and police officers the skills needed to safely and effectively use firearms, if necessary, while performing their duties.
-The experienced firearms training instructors assigned to the unit also offer certification and recertification training to all FBI firearms instructors who provide training to agents in the field and support of our state and local law enforcement partners.
+Firearms Training: The Training Division delivers a comprehensive and consistent firearms training curriculum that provides new agent trainees, special agents, and police officers the skills needed to safely and effectively use firearms, if necessary, while performing their duties.
+The experienced firearms training instructors assigned to the division also offer certification and recertification training to all FBI firearms instructors who provide training to agents in the field and support of our state and local law enforcement partners.